Have you ever had a dream?

 The doubts were swirling around and around in our heads.

-We jumped from the hustle and bustle and busy to a still, quiet, beautiful countryside with acres and acres of land to run and play and….
+We jumped from the hustle and bustle and busy to a still, quiet, beautiful countryside in Kentucky with acres and acres of land to run and play and….

 It has been five years since that first jump and our family continues to grow and thrive.
 The move has had its challenges and blessings.
 Sometimes I miss the hustle and bustle.
 I miss the convenience of a drive-thru diet coke.
 And sometimes it’s a little hard when everyone knows your name (and all your business).